SK Artis Brno: History

 In 2019, SK Líšeň was promoted to the Czech National Football League.

 At the end of 2024, SK Líšeň was bought by the businessman Igor Fait.
 It was announced that after the 2024–25 season, the club will be renamed SK Artis Brno, will merge its academy with FC Svratka Brno, and will be moved to the Městský fotbalový stadion Srbská, which will be shared with FC Zbrojovka Brno.
+A new logo was also introduced.

+After the 2025–26 season, the club was administratively moved to 2026–27 Czech First League following the administrative relegation of MFK Karviná.
+Artis Brno will play in Czech First League for the first time in their history.